Terms & Conditions

 (b) a workaround in relation to a Fault (including a reversal of any changes to the WorkCast Services if deemed appropriate by WorkCast) that is reasonably acceptable to the Client.

 Support Request means request made by the Client in accordance with this schedule for support in relation to the WorkCast Services, including correction of a Fault.

 Support Services means the support services described in paragraph 3 of this Schedule 1 and in the Contract Agreement.

-WorkCast will provide 98% System Availability measured over prior 3 month period, excluding any System Maintenance or Force Majeure Events.
+Target Availability means WorkCast will provide 98% System Availability measured over prior 3 month period, excluding any System Maintenance, Permitted Downtime or Force Majeure Events.

-2.1 WorkCast shall perform the Support Services during the Core Hours in accordance with the Service Levels – section 6.5.
+2.1 WorkCast shall perform the Support Services during the Core Hours in accordance with the Service Levels in this Schedule 1.

 2.2 WorkCast shall:

 2.2.1 provide Help Desk Support by means of the following e-mail address firstname.lastname@example.org;

 2.2.2 commit appropriate resources to the provision of Higher-Level Support;